An Important Announcement from Garbo

 If your DTR conversation doesn’t go as planned

 If your DTR conversation doesn’t go as planned, the most important thing to do is respect the response of the other person.
-You have to remind yourself that people are allowed to have their own reaction to this conversation, and will be making the choice that suits them and their needs.
+You have to remind yourself that people are allowed to have their own feelings and emotions, and will be making the choice that suits them and their needs.

 If one person wants a committed relationship, but the other person wants to stay casual, it may be time to end the relationship.
 If you cannot decide on the boundaries, labels or expectations for the relationship, it may also be time to end the relationship.